The Symphony of Sound: Elevating Your High-End Basement Home Theater

 Best Placement for Ceiling Clouds

-✅ Above your primary seating area – Absorbs the most difficult reflections.
+✅ Above your primary seating area – Absorbs the most problematic reflections.

 ✅ Over speakers or subwoofers – Helps prevent ceiling bounce-back.